Physical Science Solution Very Short Answer Type:

 Examples of some crystals :

-Answer: Crystals of some substances bind certain fixed number of water molecules while separating out from their saturated solution on cooling.
-These fixed number of water molecules attached with the crystals of the substances determine the shape and colour of the crystals, called water of crystallization.
+Crystals of some substances bind a certain fixed number of water molecules while separating from their saturated solution on cooling.
+These fixed numbers of water molecules attached to the crystals of the substances determine the shape and colour of the crystals, called water of crystallization.
 The fixed number of water molecules form a loose chemical bond.

 For example :